Export this Abstract | Print this Abstract | Add to my preferred Abstracts list | My preferred Abstracts list (0) | Back to Search

 BackgroundThe content delivery model may influence class preparation, study habits, preferences, and performance.

 PurposeTo examine the change in reported levels of class preparation, preferences, and study habits and to correlate these variables with changes in academic performance as students progressed through the first three Therapeutics..
-The access to the whole abstract and the presentation file is available to FIP members and to congress participants of that specific congress.
+The access to the whole abstract and if available the presentation file is available to FIP members and to congress participants of that specific congress.

 Last update 4 October 2019